 Lee Pelton is the 12th president of Emerson College in Boston.
 He is a nationally and internationally known speaker and writer on the value of a liberal education and the importance of leadership development, civic engagement, and diversity in higher education.
 He came to Emerson on July 1, 2011, after serving for 13 years as the president of Willamette University in Salem, Oregon.

-He is a well-respected thought and innovation leader, recognized in Boston Business Journal, 50 Most Powerful Leaders in Boston, October, 2018; Boston Magazine Power Issue, One of The 100 Most Influential People in Boston, April 2018; Boston Magazine’s May 2017 Power Issue: The 21 Most Powerful People in Boston Business and in its May 2014 Power Issue: The Power of Ideas: 75 Bold Thinkers Who Are Shaping Our City and the World.
-Other awards include Boston’s 100 Most Influential People of Color (Get Konnected!, 2016); the Rosoff Award 20/20 (The Ad Club, April 2016); the Diversity Leadership Award (The National Diversity Council, October 2015); the Sabra Award (Israeli Stage, November 2014); Boston 50 on Fire, recognizing 50 leading innovators in Boston (BostInno, November 2014); Speak the Truth Award (Student Immigrant Movement, December 2014); and the Champion of Freedom Award (Freedom House, March 2012).
+He is a well-respected thought and innovation leader, recognized by Boston Chamber of Commerce as Distinguished Bostonian 2020, June 2020, Racial Justice Grant in Honor of Lee Pelton, $100,000 grant to be distributed to selected non-profits, EOS Foundation, 2020, The Governor's Awards in the Humanities, 2020, in Boston Business Journal, 50 Most Powerful Leaders in Boston, October, 2018 and October, 2020; Boston Magazine Power Issue, One of The 100 Most Influential People in Boston, April 2018, Boston Magazine’s May 2017 Power Issue: The 21 Most Powerful People in Boston Business and in its May 2014 Power Issue: The Power of Ideas: 75 Bold Thinkers Who Are Shaping Our City and the World.
+Other awards include Boston’s 100 Most Influential People of Color (Get Konnected!, 2016), the Rosoff Award 20/20 (The Ad Club, April 2016), the Diversity Leadership Award (The National Diversity Council, October 2015), the Sabra Award (Israeli Stage, November 2014), Boston 50 on Fire, recognizing 50 leading innovators in Boston (BostInno, November 2014), Speak the Truth Award (Student Immigrant Movement, December 2014), and the Champion of Freedom Award (Freedom House, March 2012).

 Recently, he has established an ambitious plan to redevelop downtown Boston and strengthen Emerson’s sense of place and identity by animating the streetscape in the downtown core in order to inspire, embrace, and celebrate our Boston’s emerging diversity.